vanHeemstraSystems/noteplan-n8n/300/100/300/README.md

 ![Screenshot 2024-07-05 at 13 58 28](https://github.com/vanHeemstraSystems/noteplan-n8n/assets/1499433/912c7807-ec0a-4f03-b554-d46fbde25a98)

 That should complete the initial Webhook creation.
 Make sure to save and activate the workflow.
+Rename it to ```Activity API Management```.

 ![Screenshot 2024-07-09 at 10 19 45](https://github.com/vanHeemstraSystems/noteplan-n8n/assets/1499433/a4c5d415-fa54-49d4-9b82-e39b99d22e75)